srhtakeba/ImageProcessing/USEME.md

 operation. `Add layer` and `Remove layer` will no longer use the text input box for the name of the layer, and rather prompt the user with a pop-up box in order to ask for the layer name.

-### Importing a script / Opening an old project.
+### Importing a script / Opening (Loading) an old project

 You also have the option to **import a script** for `Instagram OOD` applications.
 To do this, click on `Script` on the bottom most panel, and select the file containing your script.
-Only .txt files may be imported. <br><br>
+Only `.txt` files may be imported. <br><br>
 To **open an old project** that you created with this GUI application, select the `main.txt` script file from the project directory from when you saved the project last, and import that into the